reputage/bluepea/docs/reference/api.md

 The request is made by sending an HTTP POST to ```/thing/Registration```

 The request includes a custom "Signature" header whose value has both signatures.
-The The *tag* value *signer* is the *ssignature* returned above and the *tag* value *did* is the *dsignature* returned above.
+The *tag* value *signer* is the *ssignature* returned above and the *tag* value *did* is the *dsignature* returned above.
+Both signatures allows the Server to verify that the client both created the Thing DID and controls the Signing Agent.

 The request body is the registration text produced above.